akishajae/M07_UF2_Laravel/README.md

 ### 2. Middleware
 #### 2.1.
 What are they and their purpose?
+Middlewares are like filters for HTTP requests, this means that before accessing to the URL, it will go through the middleware that has been added first.

+With a middleware it would be possible to intercept and modify a request before reaching the controller's action.

 #### 2.2.
 Where are they defined?
+They are defined in files that have to be put inside of a folder called _Middleware_.
+And to be able to use it, it's necessary to put it inside of the _Kernel.php_ file.

 #### 2.3.
 How many are there?
 There are 10 in total.